 Ayurveda for Osteoarthritis

-Ayurvedic treatment for Osteoarthritis or Sandhivata involves massage with medicated oils of the affected areas.
+Ayurvedic treatment for Osteoarthritis, “Sandhivata” or “sandhigata vata” involves Ayurvedic massage with medicated oil of the affected areas.
 At the same time, Ayurvedic medicine, diet and yoga therapy are applied to enable better movement, joint healing and detoxification.

 Ayurvedic Medicines and Herbs for Arthritis